minimuutti/minimuutti.github.io/en/treat-dispensers/_posts/2015-07-12-busy-buddy-twistn-treat.md

   thumb:
 ---

-In Busy Buddy Twist'n Treat (size L) I put kibbles.
+Busy Buddy Twist'n Treat is one of my favourite toys because it's so durable.

+They manufacture this toy in different sizes and this toy is size L.

 You can adjust the difficulty of this toy.
-When this toy is adjusted to its hardest, Miki still gets the kibbles out in less than two minutes.
+When this toy is adjusted to its hardest, Miki still gets the kibble out in about 2-3 minutes.

-I recommend this toy anyway, because it's one of the cheapest toys we've bought for Miki and it seems to be really durable.
+I do recommend this toy anyway, because it's one of the cheapest toys we've bought for Miki and it seems to be really durable.
+The toy seems to be so durable that I'm comfortable leaving Miki with it when I'm not around myself.

+You can also open the the toy for cleaning.

 ---